History of Flash flood warning in Timeline

 Flash flood warning

-A flash flood warning is a critical alert issued by weather agencies globally, indicating an imminent or ongoing flash flood.
-These floods are characterized by their sudden and violent nature, typically triggered by heavy rainfall or, less frequently, dam failures.
-Several factors influence the likelihood of flash flooding, including the intensity and duration of rainfall, the topography of the land, soil conditions, and the type of ground cover present.
+A flash flood warning is a critical alert issued by weather forecasting agencies to inform the public about an imminent or ongoing flash flood.
+These sudden and intense floods are typically triggered by heavy rainfall or dam failures.
+Several factors contribute to flash flooding, including the intensity and duration of rainfall, the topography of the land, soil conditions, and the nature of ground cover.
+The warning is designed to prompt immediate action to protect lives and property in the affected area.

 On September 10, 2017, the NWS issued a Flash Flood Emergency for life-threatening storm surge because of Hurricane Irma in southwestern Florida at the eye landfall.